Does Insurance Cover Rehab?

 How to Pay for Rehab Without Insurance

-Some drug treatment programs, which government funded, are free.
+Some drug treatment programs, which are government-funded, are free.
 Meanwhile, star-studded facilities can cost upwards of $50,000-$80,000 dollars.
 What do you do if you don’t have insurance?

 The Salvation Army has been helping people recover from addiction for decades.
 It’s mostly free and to qualify, you must demonstrate financial need.